 ‘The Mountaintop’ is on at the Fairfax Studio of the Arts Centre until December 18th.

-Closer to home, I’ve seen an Australian play with some themes in common with ‘The Mountaintop’, in terms of the struggle for justice and equality in multi-racial communities.
-‘Beautiful One Day’ is a play about Palm Island, (located off the coast of Queensland near Townvsille) which has been a co-production of the Ilbijerri Theatre Company, Belvoir and Version 1.0, and presented by Arts House at the North Melbourne Town Hall.
+Closer to home, I’ve seen an Australian play with some themes in common with ‘The Mountaintop’, in terms of the ongoing struggle for justice and equality in multi-racial communities.
+‘Beautiful One Day’ is a play about Palm Island (located off the coast of Queensland near Townvsille) and is a co-production between the Ilbijerri Theatre Company, Belvoir and Version 1.0, presented by Arts House at the North Melbourne Town Hall.

-Most of the performances are very good, particularly considering that several of the actors have never done theatre before, and there is a beautiful interweaving of screen images and sound design with a very simple black set.
+Most of the performances are very good, particularly considering that several of the actors have never acted in theatre before, and there is a beautiful interweaving of screen images and sound design with a very simple black set.

-The play ends on an astonishingly positive note with video screens showing interviews with some of the island’s elders, in which they talk about how they’ve survived this inhuman regime, and their hopes for the future of their community.
-Intensely moving stuff.
+The play ends on an astonishingly positive note with video screens showing interviews with some of the island’s elders, in which they talk about how they’ve survived this inhuman regime, and their hopes for the future of their community – all intensely moving.

 This is REALLY IMPORTANT THEATRE.
 These are stories that need to be told and re-told and remembered and regretted, so that this stuff can’t happen again.
 If it has another season, go see it.

 ‘Beautiful One Day’ was on at Arts House in North Melbourne until December 1st.

 I’ve also been to see ‘Arden vs Arden’ at the Northcote Town Hall, a new production from The Hayloft Project.
 This production was partially funded by a Pozible crowd-funding campaign, where the company solicited financial support via that website and received more than $2000 in donations, They’re an unfunded independent theatre company so presumably it’s a good short-term option for them to get new work made.